The Day of Surgery

 Background On Body Lifts

 A body lift is a combination of several procedures that usually includes an abdominoplasty (tummy tuck), thigh and buttock lift.
 The technique is also often referred to as a “lower body lift” or “belt lipectomy”.
 Like the face, the remainder of the body suffers the consequences of time, gravity and in some cases significant weight loss.
 While some areas are affected more than others, skin wrinkling and loss of tone occur throughout the body.
 To achieve a balanced and pleasing aesthetic result, many patients seeking a tummy tuck may also need both a thigh and buttock lift.
 A body lift is a very powerful body rejuvenating procedure that perhaps is underutilized in the Unites States.
-Dr. Capella has personally performed over 800 body lifts and he has the largest published series of body lifts in the world.
 The ideal candidate for this operation is an individual with excess skin along the lower abdomen and relaxed abdominal wall muscles, who also has cellulite or loose and wrinkled skin along the thighs and buttocks.
 Individuals who have undesirable skin irregularities along the abdomen, thighs or buttocks secondary to liposuction may benefit greatly from this procedure.
 This single operation can have a dramatic effect on a person's body.
 Along with tightening of abdominal wall muscles and removal of excess skin from the abdomen, thighs and buttocks, the procedure often incorporates liposuction to achieve balance between the torso and thighs.
 The scar required for the procedure is placed very low on the abdomen, generally in the pubic area, runs higher on the thighs to preserve the aesthetic appeal of the thigh, and continues along the lower back, just above the buttocks.
 The scar, which usually heals very well, is hidden by most contemporary underwear and Bikini swim wear.
 Dr. Capella will perform a body lift along with upper body and inner thigh procedures for appropriate candidates.

 Dr Capella's patients find a body lift to be very gratifying